Christmas Cottage

-Thomas Kinkade's Christmas Cottage is a 2008 Christmas biopic directed by Michael Campus, the first film he had directed in more than 30 years.
+Thomas Kinkade's Christmas Cottage is a 2008 Christmas biopic directed by Michael Campus, the first film he directed after a lapse of more than 30 years.
 It stars Jared Padalecki as painter Thomas Kinkade and features Peter O'Toole, Marcia Gay Harden and Aaron Ashmore.

 The film was originally intended for release theatrically in 2007, but due to final edits and music rights its release was delayed until the following year.
 The film's official painting was created throughout 2007, alongside the film's production.
 The film was eventually released direct to video in the United States on November 11, 2008.

 Plot

 In 1977, Thomas Kinkade (Jared Padalecki, dressed in an assortment of knitted accessories), a fine arts student at UC Berkeley, leaves his girlfriend (and semi-nude model), Hope Eastbrook (Gina Holden), to go home to Placerville, California for Christmas break.
 With his brother Pat (Aaron Ashmore), he drives home on a motorcycle with a sidecar that serves as the only operational family vehicle for the duration of the story.

 When they arrive at the family home—a charming but ramshackle yellow cottage—they find out that their mother, Maryanne (Marcia Gay Harden), is facing foreclosure of the family home.
 If she doesn’t come up with more than $3000 by New Years’ Day, this will be the last family Christmas in Placerville.

 To her sons’ chagrin, she stoically insists that she doesn’t want to burden them with her troubles.
 Knowing there’s no way they can raise all of the money, the boys nonetheless seek out Christmas-break jobs.
 Tom lines up a job for $500 to finish painting a mural of Placerville to coincide with the tree-lighting ceremony where Ernie (Chris Elliott, wearing a dark, curly wig) plans to boost tourism by declaring Placerville the “Christmas Tree Capital of America.”

 Initially, Tom thinks the mural is beneath him, but soon he’s inspired to include many of the quirky townspeople who make up the fabric of the town, including: